 Ride Fees: Starting rider fees are $5 per rider per distance, plus the $6 per rider drug testing fees (except California rides, whose drug tests are administered separately).
-Day member fees are $15 per rider per distance.
-The pricing varies slightly for Canadian rides — contact the AERC office for details.
+Day member fees are $20 per rider per distance.
+(Riders can join at your ride for $70—maybe quite worthwhile if they plan to ride a few rides this season.)
+The ride fee pricing varies slightly for Canadian rides — contact the AERC office for details.

 SafeSport: Each AERC ride in the U.S., beginning in the 2020 ride season, must have a designated SafeSport ride management representative who has passed the SafeSport online training prior to the ride.
 The AERC office must have proof of SafeSport training before the ride occurs.
 (Reimbursement is available for one management team representative per ride.)

 Link to: sign-up information for SafeSport online training and SafeSport general information

 USFS Permits: If your ride is held on National Forest property, here is information about securing your USFS permit.

 Ride Insurance: For U.S. rides, ride insurance is handled automatically when your ride is sanctioned at no cost to ride management.
 The office forwards your ride information directly to Equisure, Inc. If you require additional certificates of insurance for your ride, contact Equisure directly at 800-752-2472 or fax the Certificate of Insurance Request Form to 303-614-6967.
 The form is included in your ride confirmation email from the AERC office.

 INSURANCE NOTE: Please read the certificate of insurance form carefully, as landowners are not automatically covered under AERC’s ride liability insurance and you must be certain to include their name and mailing address so they receive proper coverage for the ride.
 They may have special wording regarding the land involved and it is important to include that information on the certificate request form.
 Some landowners may require only proof of insurance and that information must also be indicated on the form.